 There are several ways to create color washes with watercolor colored pencils.

 To create strong color, use dry pencils to layer color, then wet the color with a brush.
 Colors “melt” and flow together just like traditional watercolors.

 Or dip a sharpened pencil into water and draw while it’s wet.
 This works especially well in small areas, but requires frequent dipping.
 It can also soften the wood casing if the wood gets too wet.

 If you want softer color, dampen a soft brush with clean water, then stroke the exposed core of the pencil to pick up color.
 Usually one or two strokes against the pencil is sufficient to produce good color.

 If you plan to use watercolor colored pencils for most of the drawing, create a palette by making heavy layers of the main colors on a scrap of watercolor paper as shown below.

 Several heavy applications are necessary, but when you finish, you can use this palette as you would use a watercolor painting palette.
 Dampen your brushes, pick up color from the palette, and brush it onto the paper.
 When the palette begins to look used, simply recharge it by layering more color on the palette.

 Step 2: Toning the background

-Mark the borders of the drawing, leaving ample margins to allow me to wash color beyond the edge of the drawing.
+Mark the borders of the drawing, leaving ample margins to wash color beyond the edge of the drawing.

 Create a pink wash with Rose Carmine (124) and a yellow wash with Cadmium Yellow (107).